christianlevesque/christianlevesque.net/blog/frontend/html-css/index.md

     - courses
 category: html_css
 date: 2020-09-01
+blurb: An in-depth introduction to HTML and CSS for beginners
 ---

 Welcome to my free course on HTML and CSS!
 If you’re new to web development, then you’re in the right place.